Medical Negligence in Dorchester — Dorset County Hospital & Winterbourne Hospital

 And in summarising the whole of the services provided by the hospital, improvement was also required with regard to issues of “safety” and “leadership”

-That’s probably why we have always seen a sad and surprisingly high of medical negligence cases in Dorchester.
+That’s probably why historically, our medical negligence solicitors have always seen a sad and surprisingly high of medical negligence cases in Dorchester.

 DORSET COUNTY HOSPITAL – THE DR FOSTER VERDICT

-Unfortunately, the latest Care Quality Commission report seems to largely confirm the findings of another very comprehensive report earlier in the decade.
+And the Care Quality Commission report seems to largely confirm the findings of another very comprehensive report earlier in the decade.

 According to statistics from the highly respected Dr Foster Hospital Guide 2011 [the guide was produced annually by the Dr Foster unit at Imperial College in London – and was the best and most comprehensive independent benchmarking of hospital standards nationwide], the Dorset County Hospital in Dorchester is performing within the expected range for four key performance indicators.
 However, despite the fact that the results fall into the expected range, they are not as encouraging as the performance achieved by some other hospitals.